Kungbib/swedish-bert-models/README.md

 ### ALBERT base

-Vocab files (sentencepiece) are located here and here.
-Tensorflow checkpoint is here and Pytorch-model is here.
 The easisest way to do this is, again, using Huggingface Transformers:

 ```
 from transformers import AutoModel,AutoTokenizer